1027243334/pocketsphinx/README.md

-A simple ROS wrapper for using Pocketsphinx (via gstreamer) with ROS.
+A simple ROS wrapper for using Pocketsphinx (via gstreamer) with ROS Kinetic.
 See docs here http://wiki.ros.org/pocketsphinx

 If installing from source you will need to install the following:
 ```